kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ## Threads

-Threads are defined as an independent stream of instructions whose execution can be scheduled by the OS.
+A thread is an independent stream of instructions the execution of which is managed by the OS.

 Processes can spawn multiple threads to execute instructions concurrently.
 These threads share the resources and memory space of the process they're created in which simplifies sharing resources between threads.